 If you wish to renew a domain name whilst it’s in this period, please lodge a new eTicket to our Billing team via VIPControl.
 The RGP restore fee will vary per domain name as some domain names will come at a higher cost than others.
 Our billing department will confirm the exact pricing before continuing.

-Alternatively, there is always the option of waiting out the entire redemption grace period which lasts for 30 days, following this period the domain name will be completed deleted and drop into the available domain pool approximately 5-6 days later.
+Alternatively, there is always the option of waiting out the entire redemption grace period which lasts for 30 days, following this period the domain name will be completely deleted and drop into the available domain pool approximately 5-6 days later.
 Once the domain name is deleted it is available to register by anyone, so the risk of losing it to a new registrant is high.

 You can read more on the Redemption Period online here.